 As the prisoner told it, in early June the men were flown by Ju 52 to Nancy where they were married up with 17 Do 17 tugs and 14 DFS 230 gliders before personnel and aircraft transferred to Lyon-Bron a month later.
 His dates are questionable since he claimed that the Do 17s had been destroyed in an American air raid “on or about July 18th” when in fact the raids Bron were on 30 April and 14 August.

 A German document offers supporting evidence for the June deployment: a message to Luftflotte 3 and KG 200 on 10 June tasked the Geschwader with “a commando operation in the Allied beach head in Normandy”.
 The II.
 Gruppe was to assemble a force of 200–250 men, among them some »Total-Einstzmänner« (those who had committed themselves to die in achieving their assigned objectives.
 The group would be commanded by Oberst Heinrich Heigl, KG 200’s Kommodore, and subordinated operationally to Lfl.
 3. It was to move to the area south of Paris where the details of its mission would be worked out—an air landing was envisaged in conjunction with, for example, an attack by armour.
 Accordingly I./LLG 1 in Strasbourg-Mars La Tour was told speedily to attain operational readiness while orders to move to a jumping-off base would follow.
 To get the commandos from Dedelstorf to France, 20 transport aircraft were to be held at four hours’ notice.
 These orders came with the usual caveats about the air situation, exploitation of cloud cover and the need to fly either at evening twilight or at night.
-On 16 June, after discussing the matter with Generaloberst Alfred Jodl, OKW Chief of Operations, his Luftwaffe counterpart, Gen. Karl Koller, authorised release of the new MP 44 assault rifle for »Einsatz Heigl«.
+On 16 June, after discussing the matter with Generaloberst Alfred Jodl, OKW Chief of Operations, his Luftwaffe counterpart, Gen. Karl Koller, authorised release of the new MP 44 machine pistol for »Einsatz Heigl«.
 When and why the hoped-for operation was called off is not known.

 continued on next page …